 - Have finished secondary school.

-- Have an EU / British passport or be able to apply for the Working Holiday Visa, or able to stay in Italy for up to 90 days as a visa free tourist.
-Please contact your local Italian Embassy for more information, as rules are country specific.
+- Have an EU / British passport or be able to apply for the Working Holiday Visa.
+Otherwise, you need to be able to stay in Italy for up to 90 days as a visa free tourist.
+Please contact your local Italian Embassy for more information about visas, as rules are country specific.

 - Have experience working with children – this can be as a big brother or sister, during work experience in a nursery or as a babysitter.
 If you are unsure, contact us!

-- Have a love for children and an open mind to learn about a new culture from a unique standpoint – right in the middle of it!
+- Above all, have a love for children and an open mind to learn about a new culture from a unique standpoint – in the middle of it!

 What you will need: